m3g/lovoalign/README.md

     make
 ```

-(You must have the gfortran compiler and Lapack installed).
+(You must have the gfortran compiler and Lapack installed [[see these notes]](#installing-lapack)).
 This will create a "lovoalign" executable file in the "lovoalign/bin" directory.
 Add this directory to your path.

 The directory lovoalign/input contains an example input file for the "lovoalign.sh"
 script, which is mostly self-explicative, but required the Visual Molecular Dynamics (VMD) package.
 With this input file, run lovoalign.sh with: